10 Amazing Health Benefits of Mucuna Pruriens

 4. Reduces Inflammation

 Primary Benefit: Inflammation is a natural response of the body to injury or infection.
-However, chronic inflammation can lead to several health conditions, including heart disease, diabetes, and cancer.
+However, severe inflammation can lead to several health conditions, including heart disease, diabetes, and cancer.
 Several studies have shown that Mucuna Pruriens can reduce inflammation in the body.
 [5]

 Secondary Benefit: Studies have shown that the anti-inflammatory effect can help combat oxidative stress and symptoms of rheumatoid arthritis.
 [6]